sst/sst/www/docs/constructs/Auth.md

 _Type_ : [`FunctionProps`](Function.md#functionprops), _defaults to_ `{}`

 The default function props to be applied to all the Lambda functions for the triggers.
 These default values are overridden by the function props for each trigger.
-Except for the `environment` and the `permissions` properties, it will be merged.
+Except for the `environment`, the `layers`, and the `permissions` properties, it will be merged.

 ## AuthAuth0Props